 For the version of the Raspberry Pi system after May 2019 an upgrade may be required.

-Install Python libraries.
-Install the one that fits with your Raspberry version.
+11. Install Python Libraries.
+Install the one that fits with your Raspberry Pi version.

-Run the following commands to install p7zip-full package
+12. Run the following commands to install p7zip-full package.

 sudo apt-get install p7zip-full

 13. Download the demo codes.

 7z x LCD_Module_RPI_code.7z -O./LCD_Module_code

 15. Change to Raspberry Pi Directory.

 16. Go to the LCD_Module_code/RaspberryPi/c directory and re-compile the demo codes.